-Attach the connectors and then turn over the keyboard.
+1. Attach the connectors and turn the keyboard over as shown.

-Insert the keyboard into the keyboard bezel as shown.
-Ensure that the front edge of the keyboard (the edge that is close to the computer display) is under the frame of the keyboard bezel.
+2. Insert the keyboard into the keyboard bezel as shown.
+Ensure that the front edge of the keyboard (the edge that is close to the display) is under the keyboard bezel.

-Slide the keyboard as shown by the arrows.
-Ensure that the latches are hidden under the keyboard bezel.
+3. Slide the keyboard in the direction as shown by the arrows.
+Ensure that the latches are secured under the keyboard frame.

-Turn the computer over.
-Reinstall the screws to secure the keyboard in place.
+4. Tighten the screws to secure the keyboard.